JFlynnXYZ/LichtensteinGenerator/README.md

 ##NOTICE

 I most likely won't make any changes to the program from now as it's an  old assignment I completed for my course (Computer Visualisation & Animation) at the NCCA.
 The final version was published on 06/06/2015.

+Also, it has not been optimised at all so it will be slow with large images.
+Bare that in mine when using the program, if it takes forever it may have either crashed or is still taking its time.